-2. Plato.-Apology, Crito and selections from the Phaedo (Forman).
+2. Plato.-Apology, Crito and selections from Phædo (Torman).
 Socrates and the philosophy of Plato.
 Syntax.
+Three hours a week, second semester.

-Three hours a week during the second half year.
-Open to those who have completed B, or who have offered the maximum requirement for entrance.
+Open to those who have completed B, or who have offered the minimum requirement for entrance.

-D. Tragedy.-Aeschylus, Prometheus Bound.
-Sophocles, Antigone and Œdipus Tyrannus.
-Euripides, Iphigenia among the Taurians.
-Origin and development of Drama among the Greeks.
+D. TRAGEDY.-Æschylus's Prometheus Bound; Sophocles's Antigone and Œdipus Tyrannus; Euripides's Iphigenia among the Taurians.
+Origin and development of Greek Drama.